venututor/venututor/README.md

-- 👋 Hi, I’m @venututor
+- 👋 Hi, I’m Venugopal Sundaram
 https://venugopalsundaram.com/

+# My Side projects
+- (WIP) https://www.frontendresources.dev/ - Catalog of frontend resources for developers.

 <!---
 venututor/venututor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.